SamFelix03/riptide/README.md

 # RIPTIDE

-**An automated market maker on [1inch Aqua](https://github.com/1inch/aqua) and [SwapVM](https://github.com/1inch/swap-vm) that charges for, and takes back, the money that liquidity providers normally lose to arbitrage.**
+**An automated market maker on [1inch Aqua](https://github.com/1inch/aqua) and [SwapVM](https://github.com/1inch/swap-vm) that charges a volatility-indexed fee and auctions stale-price arb back to LPs.**

 **[▶ Open the live app](https://riptide-web-production-77f7.up.railway.app)** · [Contracts and addresses](#deployed-addresses) · [How it actually works](#part-ii--how-it-works-under-the-hood)